devops-coop/ansible-haproxy/README.md

 Requirements
 ------------

-Only tested on ubuntu for now.
+Only tested on Ubuntu and SmartOS for now.

 Role Variables
 --------------